 Last year I predicted a continued decline.
 This year it will bounce back one, maybe two, places.
 As the strongest performing brewery in the history of the poll that’s still independent, it will fill some of the void left by Stone & Wood.

 CBCo feels like something of a quiet achiever in the craft beer space these days.
-But the conservative, yet smart, branding and groovy lids(assuming they still do them?) is something everyone from hardened beer nerds to supermarket craft shoppers recognise.
+But everyone from hardened beer nerds to supermarket craft shoppers recognises the conservative yet smart branding and groovy lids(assuming they still do them?).

 In my recent Who Owns My Beer story, where I analysed the craft beer fridge at my local BWS, I noted that Colonial was the only independent craft brewery to have more beers on the shelf than it did the year before.